Which place is cheaper, Bratislava or Bucharest?

 Let's take a look at the differences and similarities between Bratislava and Bucharest.
 Then, you can decide for yourself which place is better for your next trip.

-Bratislava offers many unique museums, sights, and landmarks that will make for a memorable trip.
+Visitors can fill many days exploring the museums and attractions around Bratislava.
 Despite its small size, the city is packed with interesting sights and attractions.
 A highlight of a visit is exploring the Bratislava Castle.
 Other notable sights include Michael's Gate, the Slovak National Theatre, Grassalkovich Palace, and Primate's Palace & Hall of Mirrors.

-There are opportunities to sample the local cuisine at great restaurants in both Bucharest and Bratislava.
+There are opportunities to sample the local cuisine at nice restaurants in both Bucharest and Bratislava.

 Visitors will find a budding food and restaurant scene in Bucharest.
 Many Romanian recipes have been passed down through the generations and they still use traditional flavors.
 You'll see some German or Hungarian influences, but the flavors are still uniquely Romanian.
 Popular dishes include ciorba (tripe soup), cabbage rolls, and mici (grilled meat rolls).